huzhongwei08/PDT_pipeline/README.md

-A pipeline for the screening of photodynamic therapy candidates.
+A pipeline for candidate screening of photodynamic therapy.

 This pipeline is based on the flow from https://github.com/kuriba/flow.